-- The evidence suggests the residual variance is not equal across schools. - It seems plausible that some schools are more heterogeneous than others due to observable factors (SES, for example) - Coming up, we will evaluate heteroscedasticity after including additional micro-level information.
-This generally reduces the across-group heteroscedasticity.
+- The evidence suggests the residual variance is not equal across schools. - It seems plausible that some schools are more heterogeneous than others due to observable factors (SES, for example) - However, we've seen previously that heteroscedasticity is reduced after including additional micro-level information.